SonOfCheevap/PierogiNixie-PSU/README.md

 - Cleaner Routing
 - Larger Traces
 - Barrel Jack moved to other side of board
+- Updated symbols and footprints to be more "KiCad Compliant"

 # Features
 - 12v barrel jack input and wire input